Minh-HauTran/liouville-infinity-laplacian/README.md

 This work establishes new Liouville-type results for infinity elliptic equations with combined nonlinear effects:

-- Identification of a **dimension-independent critical exponent**
+- Identification of a **dimension-independent critical exponent** \( p = 3 \)
-- Discovery of **gradient domination threshold (q = 3)**
+- Discovery of a **gradient domination threshold** \( q = 3 \)
-- Development of:
+- Development of analytical techniques based on:
+  - scaling invariance
-  - Scaling arguments
+  - radial reduction
-  - Radial barrier methods
-  - Weighted comparison principles
+  - viscosity solution framework
 - Extension of Liouville theory to:
-  - Gradient-dependent regimes
+  - gradient-dependent equations
-  - Hardy–Hénon weighted structures
+  - weighted Hardy–Hénon structures

+---

+## 📚 Relation to Existing Work

+This work builds upon classical Liouville-type results for:

+- semilinear elliptic equations (Gidas–Spruck),
+- Hardy–Hénon equations,
+- infinity Laplacian and AMLE theory (Aronsson, Jensen, Crandall–Lions).

+We extend these frameworks to a **fully nonlinear, non-divergence setting** with:

+- gradient-dependent Hamiltonians,
+- spatial weights,
+- dimension-independent scaling behavior.

 ---